Does Your Car Insurer Need to Know All Your Kids? Michigan Cases Raise Question

 When it comes to PIP coverage, car insurance companies assess risk based on who lives in the household, not just who is licensed to drive.
 For example, a household with multiple drivers has a greater risk of getting into a car accident than a household with just one driver.

-As a result, insurers can require customers to disclose all household residents, and that information may be collected through applications, renewal forms or periodic verification requests.
+As a result, insurers can require customers to disclose all household residents, and that information might be collected through applications, renewal forms or periodic verification requests.
 As these recent denials show, failing to provide complete household information can have serious financial consequences.

 Why many drivers don't realize who must be listed on their policy

-Part of the problem is that many drivers are unclear about who actually needs to be listed on an auto insurance policy.
-Some assume only licensed drivers must be disclosed, while others may not realize that children, roommates or adult children who move back home can also count as household residents under insurance rules.
+Part of the problem is that many drivers are unclear about who needs to be listed on an auto insurance policy.
+Some assume only licensed drivers must be disclosed, while others might not realize that children, roommates or adult children who move back home can also count as household residents under insurance rules.

 There's also a lot of confusion around the difference between a temporary visitor and a household resident.
-Most policies allow permissive use, meaning liability and collision coverage may extend to someone who occasionally borrows your car, such as a friend visiting for a weekend.
+Most policies allow permissive use, meaning liability and collision coverage might extend to someone who occasionally borrows your car, such as a friend visiting for a weekend.

 But if that visitor establishes a long-term presence, they'll be considered a resident, and you'll need to update your insurance information to reflect that.
 State laws differ on the number of days that determine when a visitor becomes a resident, so it's a good idea to contact your insurance company with any questions.